Unix filesystem: Principles

 The filesystem appears as one rooted tree of directories.
-Instead of addressing separate volumes such as disk partitions, removable media, and network shares as separate trees (as done in DOS and Windows: each drive has a drive letter that denotes the root of its file system tree), such volumes can be mounted on a directory, causing the volume's file system tree to appear as that directory in the larger tree.
+Instead of addressing separate volumes such as disk partitions, removable media, and network shares as separate trees, such volumes can be mounted on a directory, causing the volume's file system tree to appear as that directory in the larger tree.
 The root of the entire tree is denoted /.

 In the original Bell Labs Unix, a two-disk setup was customary, where the first disk contained startup programs, while the second contained users' files and programs.
 This second disk was mounted at the empty directory named usr on the first disk, causing the two disks to appear as one filesystem, with the second disk’s contents viewable at /usr.

-Unix directories do not contain files.
+Directories in Unix file systems do not contain files.
 Instead, they contain the names of files paired with references to so-called inodes, which in turn contain both the file and its metadata (owner, permissions, time of last access, etc., but no name).
 Multiple names in the file system may refer to the same file, a feature termed a hard link.
 The mathematical traits of hard links make the file system a limited type of directed acyclic graph, although the directories still form a tree, as they typically may not be hard-linked.
 (As originally envisioned in 1969, the Unix file system would in fact be used as a general graph with hard links to directories providing navigation, instead of path names.)